-As a parent or guardian, I understand that attendance at Curtis Baptist School is a privilege.
-By enrolling my child(ren) in CBS, I agree to abide by the Biblical standards set forth.
-I also agree to support the policy, procedures, staff, and administration of Curtis Baptist School.
-I will not make any negative comments that could possibly destroy the ministry and unity of Curtis Baptist School, including social media and/or the media.

-Father/Guardian Name (please print) Signature Date Mother/Guardian Name (please print) Signature Date Names of Students Attending: 46
+Students may be required to take a drug test if f there is suspicion of any ille gal drug use.
+As a parent or guardian, I understand that atte enrolling my child(ren) in CBS, I agree to abi support the policy, procedures, staff, and adm negative comments that could possibly destro including social media and/or the media. de by the Biblical standards s inistration of Curtis Baptist S set forth.
+I also agree to School.
+I will not make any Father/Guardian Name (please print) Signature Date Mother/Guardian Name (please print) Signature Date Names of Students Attending: